Moraida, Texas

 Moraida is a census-designated place (CDP) in Starr County, Texas, United States.
-It is a new CDP formed from part of the North Escobares CDP prior to the 2010 census with a population of 212.
+It is a new CDP, formed from part of the North Escobares CDP prior to the 2010 census, with a population of 212.

 Geography

 Moraida is located at 26°24′51″N 98°58′35″W (26.414278, -98.976417).

+Demographics

+Moraida was formed along with Escobar I CDP, JF Villarreal CDP, Loma Vista CDP, Pena CDP, and Rivera CDP from parts of North Escobares CDP that was not incorporated into the city of Escobares.
+The CDP was first listed as a census designated place in the 2010 U.S. census.

+2020 census

 Education

-It is in the Roma Independent School District.
+The CDP is within the Roma Independent School District.
 The zoned elementary school is Veterans Memorial Elementary School.
 Roma High School is the district's sole comprehensive high school.